moust/MediaPlayer/README.md

 **Creates a JavaScript object that mimics HTML5 MediaElement API**

-What does Captionator do?
+What does MediaPlayer do?
 -------------------------

 * mimics the HTML5 MediaElement (`video>` or `<audio>` element)
 * support `<source>` element
 * support `media` attribute on `<source>` element
-* support `<track>` element (require Captionator polifill for non native browser support : https://github.com/cgiffard/Captionator)
+* support `<track>` element (require Captionator polifill non native brower support of the WHATWG TimedTextTrack Specification : https://github.com/cgiffard/Captionator)
 * Works in Firefox 3.5+, IE9, Safari 4+, Chrome, Opera 11... and any browser which supports HTML5 Video
-* No javascript library dependencies like jQuery or Mootools
+* Only native code, no javascript library dependencies like jQuery or Mootools

 Using MediaPlayer
 ---------------------------------